Terms to Know

 Emergency Contraception:

-Medical vs. Procedural Abortion:
+Medical vs. Procedural vs. Surgical Abortion:

 • Please see Abortion Care for more information and resources.